 Accounting: Using QuickBooks

-Before using Open Dental with QuickBooks, install the QuickBooks Foundation Class.
-Download QBFC10_0Installer.zip, unzip it, and run the installer.
+- Install QuickBooks Foundation Class: Download QBFC10_0Installer.zip, unzip, and run the installer.

 - In the Manage module, click Accounting, Setup.

 - Company File: Enter the path to your QuickBooks company file.
 To Browse for the company file, close QuickBooks in the background first.
 Once added, run QuickBooks in the background again.

 - Click Connect.
 A security window from QuickBooks should open.

 - List of accounts to deposit to: Click Add and select the deposit account to add it to the pick list.
 Accounts entered here will be options when sending a deposit to QuickBooks.